OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 We can observe some things here:

-- the app implements also deprecated methods like [`application:handleOpenURL:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622964-application?language=objc) and [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application)
+- the app implements also deprecated methods like [`application:handleOpenURL:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622964-application?language=objc "UIApplicationDelegate application:handleOpenURL:") and [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application "UIApplicationDelegate application:openURL:sourceApplication:annotation:")
 - the source application is not being verified in any of those methods
 - all of them call a private `openUrl` method.
-You can [inspect it](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L1270) to learn more about how the URL request is handled
+You can [inspect it](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L1270 "Telegram's AppDelegate.swift Line 1270") to learn more about how the URL request is handled

 ##### Testing URL Requests to Other Apps

-The method [`openURL:options:completionHandler:`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) and the [deprecated `openURL` method of `UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication/1622961-openurl?language=objc) are responsible for opening URLs (i.e. to send requests / make queries to other apps) that may be local to the current app or it may be one that must be provided by a different app.
+The method [`openURL:options:completionHandler:`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc "UIApplication openURL:options:completionHandler:") and the [deprecated `openURL:` method of `UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication/1622961-openurl?language=objc "UIApplication openURL:") are responsible for opening URLs (i.e. to send requests / make queries to other apps) that may be local to the current app or it may be one that must be provided by a different app.
 If you have the original source code you can search directly for usages of those methods.

 Additionally, if you are interested into knowing if the app is querying specific services or apps, and if the app is well-known, you can also search for common URL schemes online and include them in your greps.
-For example, a [quick Google search reveals](https://ios.gadgethacks.com/news/always-updated-list-ios-app-url-scheme-names-0184033/):
+For example, a [quick Google search reveals](https://ios.gadgethacks.com/news/always-updated-list-ios-app-url-scheme-names-0184033/ "Always-Updated List of iOS App URL Scheme Names"):

 ```
 Apple Music — music:// or musics:// or audio-player-event://